mpatel3/asics/README.md

 # asics
-Fully responsive landing page with React and Tailwind css
+Fully responsive landing page with React and Tailwind css and modern UI